fmazzant/RestClient/README.md

 ### OnStart

-OnStart occurs when the request is starting and it is allowing todo somethings.
+OnStart occurs when the request is starting and it is allow todo somethings.
 Cancelling request for example.

 ```c#